 Therefore, EXCITING NEWS.

-Our Corporate Board provides overall support - a document, “Guide to Setting-up an ANHW Chapter”, which outlines the procedure and email and telephone communication during the process to answer all questions and to solve all problems.
-If you are interested in spearheading formation of either of the above types of groups in your area, please mailto:firstname.lastname@example.org
+Our Corporate Board provides overall support - Guides for setting up chapters and DSGs outline the procedure and email and telephone communication during the process to answer all questions and to solve all problems.

 The DC chapter has suggested an additional format for conversation and relationship building.
 Inspired by the Enlightment Salons of the 18th century, a DC member with the help of a friend developed a unique model that includes a series of short readings and a structural interactive group process designed for the topic.